pulp/pulp/docs/sphinx/user-guide/server.rst

 Celery Beat
 ^^^^^^^^^^^

-This is a singleton that is responsible for queueing scheduled tasks.
+This is a singleton (there must only be one celery beat process per pulp deployment) that is responsible for queueing scheduled tasks.
 It also plays a role in monitoring the availability of workers.

 ::